-1. The shoes should be light
+1. Your running shoes must be light

-2. The shoes should have thin soles
+2. Your running shoes need to have thinner soles

-First of all, it allows you to develop a very precise, refined feeling of interaction between the foot and the ground, while landing.
-Obviously, it is impossible to do this through a thick shoe sole.
-In a movement, when every hundredth of a second counts (the time of support in best runners is 0.15-0.20 sec.), the support time is a crucial thing for neuro-muscular coordination.
+- First of all, it allows you to develop a very precise, refined feeling of interaction between the foot and the ground, while landing.
+Obviously, it is impossible to do this through a thick sole.
+In movement, when every hundredth of a second counts (the time of support in best runners is 0.15-0.20 sec.), the support time is a crucial thing for neuro-muscular coordination.
 When the signal for the foot to touch the ground reaches the muscles and makes them prepare for landing, it’s already too late.
 And cushioning here is the factor which deteriorates timing and as a consequence, running technique, by increasing the time of support and due to this, loading of joints, ligaments, tendons, and muscles.

 - Second, excessively thick sole and cushioning increase the possibility of pronation or supination, and exaggerate the already existing conditions.
 It is not a surprise that to this day there are no studies that support any of the claims made by the running shoe industry that cushioning and motion control shoes help prevent injuries.
 There are, however, studies that point to the fact that how we run is more important than whether we run barefoot or in shoes.